 On January 12, 1999, the Company completed its acquisition of all of the outstanding capital stock of Sahara Natural Foods, Inc. for an initial purchase price of \$6,800, including \$100 in transaction costs, consisting of a combination of cash and a \$400 convertible and an \$800 nonconvertible promissory note.
 The acquisition was accounted for using the purchase method.
 Accordingly, the adjustment to record the excess of the purchase price over the net assets acquired amounted to \$6,090.
 This goodwill is being amortized on a straight-line basis over 40 years.
 The purchase price is subject to a post-closing adjustment based on working capital as of December 31, 1998.
 Sahara's results have been included in the accompanying consolidated financial statements from the date of acquisition.
-Unaudited March 31, 1998 and 1999, assuming the above acquisition had occurred as of January 1, 1998 are as follows:
+Unaudited pro forma results of operations (in thousands) for the three months ended March 31, 1998 and 1999, assuming the above acquisition had occurred as of January 1, 1998 are as follows:

-March 31,
+1998 March 31, 19 99

-19 98 19 999

-Revenue \$18, 803 \$17, , 303
+Revenue \$18,803 \$17, 303

-==== === ==== ====

-Net loss \$ 89 \$ 31
+Net loss \$ 89 \$ 31 ===

-==== === ==== ====